ErikDz/semester_4/MAA207/Lecture 1/apuntes.md

 $$|f_n(x)-f(x)|\le\varepsilon$$
     2. $\sum f_n$ is *uniformly convergent* if the sequence of partial sums $(\sum_{n\le N} f_n)_N$ is uniformly convergent

+> The difference with pointwise convergence, is that on pointwise, the selected $N$ works for a certain, fixed $x$.
+While on uniform convergence, the chosen $N$ works for all $x$

 - **Prop 2.3:** A sequence of $(f_n)_n$ of functions $\Omega\rightarrow\mathbb{K}$ converges uniformly to $f$ if and only if $\|f-f_n\|_{\infty}\xrightarrow[n\rightarrow\infty]{} 0$ and is finite.